amplication/docs/docs/getting-started/generated-app-api.md

 ## GraphQL APIs

-Besides REST APIs, Amplication also generates GraphQL APIs as an alternative way to help you interact with your data models.
-GraphQL APIs also support sorting, filtering, pagination, and **meta queries**.
+Besides REST APIs, Amplication also generates a GraphQL API as an alternative way to help you interact with your data models.
+The GraphQL API also support sorting, filtering, pagination, and **meta queries**.

 The GraphQL API is available at `/graphql` at the root of your application.